The different types of intermittent fasting

 Higher risk of disordered eating

 The type of intermittent fasting that’s best is the one that is best for you — that means it fits your body, goals, and preferences.
 For the best results, it should also be one you can sustain.
-Different types of fasting-based methods may hit differently, so you want to be guided by what suits your lifestyle.
+Different types of fasting-based schedules may hit differently, so you want to be guided by what suits your lifestyle.

 There’s no universal fit for what type of intermittent fasting is best for fat loss — results can depend on your unique circumstances, including things like your age, existing health conditions, levels of physical activity, and what foods you eat during eating windows.